ajmal017/curvetenstens/README.md

 This project was an experiment of quantitative research on a three-legged bond futures spread trading strategy.
 It only generates trading signals from backtesting data, without any execution involved.

-Contributed by: Desmond Ho and Mark Ng Say Yao.
+Contributed by: Desmond Ho and Mark Ng.
 Pls contact desmondhw@gmail.com for any questions.

 **Data**:<br>